Experienced Leon County DWI & Criminal Defense Lawyer

 • Denial of some forms of financial aid

-• Denial of admissions to a higher education institution
+• Denial of admission to a higher education institution

 • Declined rental application for housing in a safe environment